rasundsbak/rtd-tutorial/docs/source/04_pasting_code.rst

   print('Hello, world.')

 You may look `into this tutorial <http://justinbois.github.io/bootcamp/2020_fsri/lessons/l01_welcome.html>`_, in order to become more confident in Jupyter lab.
+It is advisable that everybody do lesson number 2 "Hello world".